-The new dormitory is being built at the edge of the school campus.
+The new dormitory is being built on the school campus.
 The building is based on a standard design for school dormitories.
-This provides for two wings, each with partitioned areas with four beds and interior toilets and showers, including facilities for disabled students.
-The wings are joined by a covered area for washing and drying clothes.
-For Umbwi School, there will be two buildings, each with 20 bed areas sleeping 160.
-There will be 16 interior toilets and showers.
+This provides for partitioned bedrooms with four bunkbeds and interior toilets and showers, including facilities for disabled students.
+For Umbwi School, there will be two buildings, each with facilities for 160 students.

-The first phase has been completed.
-All the girls have been moved into the new building.
-While this means some overcrowding and some sleeping two to a bed, it does allow all of them equal access to the internal showers and toilets.
+The construction was completed in early 2020.
+All the girls were moved into the new building.
+While this means there is still some overcrowding and some sleeping two to a bed, it does allow all of them equal access to the internal showers and toilets.

 We are now raising funds for the second building.
 So far, we have been given £33,550.
 We are very grateful to individuals, the Jephcott Charitable Trust, the Alan and Nestor Ferguson Trust, W F Southall Trust, Rockspring Charitable Trust and Eleanor Rathbone Trust.
 Umbwi School have started the construction.